Battle of Manupur: Background

 In 1747, Ahmad Shah Durrani, considered by modern scholars to be the founder of modern Afghanistan, established the Durrani Empire and led his first invasion of India.
 He began his invasion from Kabul, dispatching his commander-in-chief, Jahan Khan, toward Peshawar with the intention of advancing as far as Attock.
 Jahan Khan quickly overran Jalalabad, and Nasir Khan, the Mughal governor, was unable mount a defense at the Khyber Pass, fleeing instead.
 The Afghan armies approached Peshawar, prompting many Pashtun tribes to declare for them, such as the Yusufzai, Afridi, and Khattak.
 With Nasir Khan overwhelmed, he completely withdrew from Peshawar and fled to Delhi.

 Shāh Nawāz Khān, the Mughal governor of the Punjab, entered into correspondence with the Afghans after they had seized Peshawar.
 Shah Nawaz, having toppled his brother from power to assume control over the Punjab, was opposed by the Mughal emperor Muhammad Shah, who refused to recognize him as governor.
 As a result, the Afghans promised to recognize Shah Nawaz as governor of the Punjab if he accepted Durrani suzerainty.
 Shah Nawaz accepted this before the Mughal vizier promised to confirm him as governor if he opposed the Afghan invasion instead, which Shah Nawaz accepted.

 The betrayal saw Ahmad Shah dispatch Sabir Shah to try and convince Shah Nawaz once again.
 However, after insulting Shah Nawaz, Sabir was imprisoned and executed, and Shah Nawaz began marching against the Afghan army.
 Ahmad Shah forded the Indus with over 30,000 men, reaching and crossing the Ravi River on 10 January, establishing himself at the Shalimar Gardens, outside of Lahore.
 The armies of Shah Nawaz and Ahmad Shah began battle on 11 January, and as the battle began, the Afghan regiments of Shah Nawaz's army defected.
 Despite commanding a much larger army then the Afghans, the Mughals were defeated, and Shah Nawaz fled to Delhi.

 With their victory, the Afghans entered Lahore, plundering the city and massacring its inhabitants.
-Thousands were also conscripted, while the Mughals began mobilizing a host of over 200,000 including camp followers.
-Ahmad Shah left Lahore on 19 February, beginning to advance on Delhi.
+Thousands were also conscripted, while the Mughals began mobilizing new army of over 200,000 including camp followers.
+Ahmad Shah left Lahore on 19 February, intending to march on Delhi.
 He captured Sirhind and continued advancing, a result that brought much of the Mughal army to near desertion.
 The Afghan army outmaneuvered the Mughal host they met at Manupur.